Don’t let a business dispute drag down your company.

 Unfortunately, not all internal business disputes can be resolved out of court.
-If litigation does become necessary, I have over 20 years of courtroom experience that I will bring to bear on your behalf.
+If litigation does become necessary, we have over 20 years of courtroom experience that we will bring to bear on your behalf.

 External Business Disputes

 In today’s highly competitive global marketplace, external business disputes are unfortunately common.
 Some are relatively minor and can be resolved through mediation.
 However, many end in a courtroom.
 External business disputes can take many forms.
-At New Mexico Financial Law, I can help you with a wide range of external business disputes, including:
+At New Mexico Financial and Family Law, we can help you with a wide range of external business disputes, including: